Representations of \'etale groupoids on $L^p$-spaces: Concluding remarks and outlook

 \section{Concluding remarks and outlook}

 It is not difficult to see that the class of $L^{p}$-operator algebras is closed---within the class of all matricially normed Banach algebras---under taking subalgebras and ultraproducts.
-As observed by Ilijas Farah and Chris Phillips, this observation, together with a general result from logic for metric structures, implies that the class of $L^{p}$-operator algebras is---in model-theoretic jargon---\emph{universally axiomatizable}.
-This means that $L^{p}$-operator algebras can be characterized as those matricially normed Banach algebras satisfying certain expressions only involving
+As noted by Ilijas Farah and N.\ Christopher Phillips, this observation, together with a general result from logic for metric structures, implies that the class of $L^{p}$-operator algebras is---in model-theoretic jargon---\emph{universally axiomatizable}.
+This means that $L^{p}$-operator algebras can be characterized as those matricially normed Banach algebras satisfying certain expressions only involving the algebra operations, the matrix norms, continuous functions from $\mathbb{R}^{n}$ to $\mathbb{R}$, and suprema over balls of matrix amplifications.